Scrooge McDuck: Wealth

 The sum of Scrooge's wealth is unclear.
 According to Barks' The Second Richest Duck as noted by a Time article, Scrooge is worth "one multiplujillion, nine obsquatumatillion, six hundred twenty-three dollars and sixty-two cents".
 The DuckTales episode "Liquid Assets", Fenton Crackshell (Scrooge's accountant) notes that McDuck's money bin contains "607 tillion 386 zillion 947 trillion 522 billion dollars and 36 cents".
 Don Rosa's Life and Times of Scrooge McDuck notes that Scrooge amounts to "five multiplujillion, nine impossibidillion, seven fantastica trillion dollars and sixteen cents".
 A thought bubble from Scrooge McDuck sitting in his car with his chauffeur in Walt Disney's Christmas Parade No. 1 (published in 1949) that takes place in the story "Letter to Santa" clearly states "What's the use of having 'eleven octillion dollars' if I don't make a big noise about it?".
-In DuckTales the Movie: Treasure of the Lost Lamp, Scrooge mentions "We quadzillionaires have our own ideas of fun."
+In the episode "Duck in the Iron Mask" of the animated series DuckTales, Scrooge claims to have 72 quadrillion dollars.
+In DuckTales the Movie: Treasure of the Lost Lamp, he mentions "We quadzillionaires have our own ideas of fun."
 In the first episode of the DuckTales reboot, Scrooge states that he runs "a multi-trillion-dollar business".

 Forbes magazine has occasionally tried to estimate Scrooge's wealth in real terms.
 In 2007, the magazine estimated his wealth at $28.8 billion.
-By 2011, it rose to $44.1 billion due to the rise in gold prices.In a 1970 comic, Scrooge says that he would be broke in 600 years if he lost 1 billion dollars a minute, putting his total estimated net worth at $315,360,000,000,000,000.
+By 2011, it rose to $44.1 billion due to the rise in gold prices.
+In a 1970 comic, Scrooge says that he would be broke in 600 years if he lost 1 billion dollars a minute, putting his total estimated net worth at $315.36 quadrillion.
 A running gag is Scrooge always making profit on any business deal.
 Whatever the amount, Scrooge never considers it to be enough; he believes that he has to continue to earn money by any means possible.
 Additionally, Forbes does have him ranked at the number 1 spot on The Forbes Fictional 15.